Minivan: South Korea

-In South Korea, both the "minivan" and "MPV" terms are used.
+In South Korea, both the terms "minivan" and "MPV" are used.
 The Kia Carnival (also sold the Kia Sedona) was introduced in 1998 with dual sliding doors.
 Sharing its configuration with the Honda Odyssey, the Hyundai Trajet was sold from 1999 to 2008.
 Introduced in 2004, the SsangYong Rodius is the highest-capacity minivan, seating up to 11 passengers.
 It was discontinued in 2019.

 Current minivans marketed in South Korea are the Kia Carnival and Hyundai Staria, along with imported options such as the Toyota Sienna (originally for North America) and later generations of Honda Odyssey.

 China

-In 1999, Shanghai GM commenced production of the Buick GL8 minivan, derived from a minivan platform designed by GM in the United States.
+In 1999, Shanghai GM commenced production of the Buick GL8 MPV, derived from a MPV platform designed by GM in the United States.
 After two generations of production, the GL8 is the final minivan produced by General Motors or its joint ventures today.
-It remained dominant in the high-end minivan segment in the market.
+It remained dominant in the high-end minivan segment of the market.

-Sales of minivans in China increased rapidly in 2015 and 2016, when the Chinese government lifted the one-child policy in favor of the two-child policy which pushed customer preference toward three-row vehicles in anticipation of a larger family.
-In 2016, 2,497,543 minivans were sold in China, a major increase from 2012 which recorded 936,232 sales.
-However, sales volume had shrunk ever since, with only 1,082,028 minivans sold in the domestic market in 2021 (4.1% of the total car market), around 720,000 of which were sold by domestic manufacturers.
+Sales of MPVs in China increased rapidly in 2015 and 2016 when the Chinese government lifted the one-child policy in favor of the two-child policy, which pushed customer preference toward three-row vehicles in anticipation of a larger family.
+In 2016, 2,497,543 minivans were sold in China, a major increase from 2012, which recorded 936,232 sales.
+However, sales volume has shrunk ever since, with only 1,082,028 MPVs sold in the domestic market in 2021 (4.1% of the total car market), around 720,000 of which were sold by domestic manufacturers.

+The Denza D9 introduced in 16 May 2022 in China, Sales for the Chinese market were commenced in 23 August 2022, with the first units rolling out in 21 October 2022, while deliveries began in 25 October 2022.
+It made its global debut in Thailand on March 2023 at the 44th Bangkok International Motor Show.

+In August 2022, Zeekr introduced the Zeekr 009 electric MPV, deliveries of the 009 began in the first quarter of 2023 in China.